tkellehe/turtel/README.md

     turtel -e script.tel

 This will translate the _Turtel_ script into _Python_ then executes the script.
+To pass in parameters it must be in a string array object thing:)

+    turtel -e script.tel "[100, 'string']"